Dick Anthony (musician): Background and personal life

-Anthony was born in Waukegan, Illinois, the second of five sons of Joseph and Ruth Anthony.
+Richard Vernon Anthony was born in Waukegan, Illinois, the second of five sons of Joseph and Ruth Anthony.
 He was born into a Baptist family which was very involved with religious music.
 His aunt was the organist for the Waukegan church his family attended and both of his parents were members of the church choir.
 He began studying music at age seven; his parents hoped he would be able to play for church services.
 He graduated in 1949 from Waukegan Township High School, attended Bethel College, St. Paul, Minnesota, and majored in vocal performance at American Conservatory of Music, Chicago.
 Anthony served in the U.S. Navy as a chaplain's assistant.
 He was assigned to the aircraft carrier USS Forrestal; during his time on the carrier, Anthony organized and led a large choral group.
 Anthony, a baritone, is also a pianist and organist.

 Anthony married Dorothy Bartlett, a harpist and educator in 1954.
 Dick and Dorothy had three children, Karyn, Scott and Cheryl.

+Dick Anthony died in Fort Worth, Texas on December 20, 2019, at the age of 87.